animikii/rubocop-akii/README.markdown

 An attempt at standardizing how we write code across all team members and projects.

-**!!!
-IMPORTANT**

-Whenever we add new rules to `.rubocop.yml` we should bump the version tag so that existing projects don't recieve new rules and thus break...
+# Making Changes

+1. Propose - create a pull request proposing a change to the Rubocop rule(s) and request everyone to review it
+2. Discuss - argue, gloves come off, create alliances
+3. Vote - upvote/downvote with emojis 👍/👎 😍/🤮
-Just create a new release and use the version in your `.rubocop.yml` `inherit_from:` url
+4. Merge - merge the pull request and create a new release with a version bump

 # Install